-This Fund is only available to GLA Employees at this time; however, this strategy is available to the general public in a Separately Managed Account (SMA).
+This Fund is only available to GLA Employees at this time, however, this strategy is available to the general public in a Separately Managed Account (SMA).

-Objective Based Strategies for Private Wealth Management Clients The Adviser's investment strategies are based on investment objectives and strategic methodology.
+Objective Based Strategies for Private Wealth Management Clients

+The Adviser's investment strategies are based on investment objectives and strategic methodology.

-The Adviser has adopted a set of nine Investment Objectives for its Private Wealth clients: Fixed Income Only, Capital Preservation, Conservative Income, Income, Income and Growth, Balanced, Growth and Income, Growth and Equity Only.
-The Portfolio Manager works with each client to assess which Investment Objective is appropriate for that client, taking into account the unique circumstance of that client.
+The Adviser has adopted a set of Nine Investment Objectives for its Private Wealth clients.
+Investment objectives include Fixed Income Only, Capital Preservation, Conservative Income, Income, Income and Growth, Balanced, Growth and Income, Growth, and Equity Only.
+The relationship manager works with each client to assess which Investment Objective is appropriate for that client, taking into account the unique circumstance of that client.
 The Investment Objectives are defined here: